U.S., Estonian military drills demonstrate tactical expertise and interoperability in Estonia’s Central Training Area

 |Downloads:

-This work, U.S., Estonian military drills demonstrate tactical expertise and interoperability in Estonia’s Central Training Area, by SSG Oscar Gollaz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S., Estonian military drills demonstrate tactical expertise and interoperability in Estonia’s Central Training Area [Image 12 of 12], by CPT H Howey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT